PinYuanChen/pinyuan.github.io/_posts/2023-02-07-xctestcase-sut.md

 }
 ```

-The downside of this centralized initialization is lack of flexibility on the sut configuration.
-As mentioned at the opening of the article, we need to test different scenarios that may require different setups.
-This method makes it difficult to adjust our sut.
-Though you can use property injection to achieve the goal, it will add much more boilerplate in each test cases.
-On top of that, you need to scroll up/down checking the sut setup to understand the whole context, which makes it harder to read.
+The drawback of this centralized initialization approach is that it lacks flexibility in configuring the SUT.
+As previously mentioned, we need to test various scenarios that may require different setups.
+This method makes it challenging to modify the SUT.
+While property injection can be used to achieve this, it would add a lot of boilerplate code to each test case.
+On top of that, you would need to scroll up or down to check the SUT setup, making it harder to understand the context and read the code.

 ## Create SUTs via Factory Methods

-An ideal way to solve this problem is to use a factory method.
-You can tail your sut through constructor injection matching the test case.
+An ideal solution to this problem is to use a factory method.
+By using constructor injection, you can tailor your SUT to match the specific requirements of each test case.
 For example:

 ```swift
 private func makeSUT(account: String? = nil, password: String? = nil) -> Validator {